Fiji Charter Itineraries: Exploring an Archipelago!

-Destinations to visit | Fiji Charter Itineraries
+Destinations to Visit | Fiji Charter Itineraries

 The Yasawa Islands

-Warm and tropical weather make Fiji a sought-after holiday destination.
+Warm and tropical weather makes Fiji a sought-after holiday destination.
 Because the Fiji islands are located in the middle of the Pacific Ocean, the climate is impacted by winds and ocean currents.
 The islands' rainy season is from November to March.

-NOTE: It's important to bring items such as sunscreen, insect repellant, rain poncho or umbrella, and a sun hat.
+NOTE: It's important to bring items such as sunscreen, insect repellant, a rain poncho or umbrella, and a sun hat.
 These essentials may be expensive on the islands.

 Some traditional Fijian dishes include:

 - Lovo (a banquet cooked using an earth oven)

 - Taro (a yam-like staple of Fijian cuisine)

 - Roti (flatbread similar to Nan)